com-lihaoyi/upickle/readme.md

 µPickle 0.1.5
 =============

-uPickle (pronounced micro-pickle) is a lightweight serialization library for Scala 2.11.
+uPickle (pronounced micro-pickle) is a lightweight serialization library for Scala.
 It's key features are:

 - [Less than 1000 lines of code](https://github.com/lihaoyi/upickle/graphs/contributors)
 - [Zero-reflection 100% static serialization and deserialization](#supported-types)